 The Maven at Dairy Block, Lower Downtown

-Right in the middle of the hustle and bustle of the Dairy Block, The Maven is a great home base that puts you within striking distance of some of the city’s best retail and dining options.
+If you want a Denver hotel right in the middle of the hustle and bustle of the Dairy Block, The Maven is a great home base that puts you in walking distance of some of the city’s best retail and dining options.
 The loft-style rooms are modern and bright, thanks to floor-to-ceiling windows.
 The workspaces are the perfect place for remote workers to post up and handle some business before heading out to explore the neighborhood.
 Guests get a margarita, glass of wine or craft beer at the front desk each night from 4 to 7 p.m., plus exclusive discounts on nearby restaurants, bars and retail stores.
 Rather stay on-site?
 Head to Kachina Cantina for some Tex-Mex or Poka Lola Social Club for an adult beverage.
 Make sure to get your complimentary coffee from Huckleberry, the onsite coffee shop that roasts and brews its own coffee.